-82. The RECs generally benefit from a common customs union and several of the REC and trade cooperation agreements make provision for alignment of customs and tariff codes and a common external tariff.85 Most of the RECs have provisions on entering trade agreements with third parties (e.g., other RECs).86 The African Continental Free Trade Area agreement (AfCFTA (Art 3(h)) provides for solutions to the challenges of multiple and overlapping REC, or trade cooperation memberships to expedite the continental trade integration processes.87 A further challenge is that the Economic Partnership Agreements (EPAs) with the European Union are not aligned with the RECs.88 Alignment of trade measures on plastics may require a dedicated high-level process.

-83. Common trade standards can facilitate a regional online market for plastic waste and the supply of raw materials to replace virgin plastic.89 Substitution of the 'lower cost' virgin plastic with recycled 'higher cost' raw material is likely to involve market interventions which ideally would be harmonized at the regional level.90 The region can potentially draw on norms developed through the Stockholm, Basel and Bamako Conventions and lessons from international experiences (e.g. Maldives single use plastics laws, WTO Committee on the Environment discussions, EU plastics and REACH directives).91

-84. A common position in relation to 'environmental aspects of trade in plastics' is likely to emerge as a challenging area for interpretation of WTO rules.92 A common regional stance may help prevent WTO disputes with individual countries with respect to their trade measures.
+- 80. Common standards underpin any regional or online market in plastic waste.
+82 The global market for plastic waste management is estimated at \$33 billion in 2021 and is projected to increase to \$39 billion by 2028, partly as a result of pending rules on recycled content for some plastic products.
+African countries have an opportunity to access this market.
+However, economies of scale are important in production of recycled plastic raw material which requires rigorous standards and product quality assurance. - 81.
+The RECs generally benefit from a common customs union and several of the REC and trade cooperation agreements make provision for alignment of customs and tariff codes and a common external tariff.83 Most of the RECs have provisions on entering trade agreements with third parties (e.g., other RECs).84 The African Continental Free Trade Area agreement (AfCFTA (Art 3(h)) provides for solutions to the challenges of multiple and overlapping REC, or trade cooperation memberships to expedite the continental trade integration processes.85 A further challenge is that the Economic Partnership Agreements (EPAs) with the European Union are not aligned with the RECs.86 Alignment of trade measures on plastics may require a dedicated high-level process. - 82.
+Common trade standards can facilitate a regional online market for plastic waste and the supply of raw material to replace virgin plastic.
+87 Substitution of the 'lower cost' virgin plastic with recycled 'higher cost' raw material is likely to involve market interventions which ideally would be harmonized at the regional level.
+88 The region can potentially draw on norms developed through the Stockholm, Basel and Bamako Conventions and lessons from international experiences (e.g. Maldives single use plastics laws, WTO Committee on the Environment discussions, EU plastics and REACH directives).
+89 - 83.
+A common position in relation to 'environmental aspects of trade in plastics' is likely to emerge as a challenging area for interpretation of WTO rules.
+90 A common regional stance may help prevent WTO disputes with individual countries with respect to their trade measures.